-- 1973 North Avenue Industrial Triangle Specific Plan - 1992 Roosevelt Community Plan
+- 1973 North Avenue Industrial Triangle Specific Plan

+- 1992 Roosevelt Community Plan

 - 2014 City of Fresno General Plan

 - 2016 Downtown Neighborhoods Community Plan

 - 2017 Southwest Fresno Specific Plan

 Through these adopted plans, the City has not only worked on behalf of businesses to provide opportunities for development interests in the project area, but it has also worked to improve conditions and the quality of life in the surrounding local communities.
-There are no residential neighborhoods in the project area, and the city (through the above listed plans) has made it a priority to also allocate funding and resources for communities to the north, northeast and northwest of the project area, to specifically provide for neighborhood development and services away from the industrial corridor.
+There are no residential neighborhoods in the project area, and the City (through the above-listed plans) has made it a priority to also allocate funding and resources for communities to the north, northeast and northwest of the project area, to specifically provide for neighborhood development and services away from the industrial corridor.

-Through the Roosevelt Community Plan adopted in 1992, the City implemented measures to remove barriers for funding of small business loans and projects for revitalization of neighborhoods in southwest Fresno, located north and northwest of the project area.
+Through the Roosevelt Community Plan adopted in 1992, the City implemented measures to remove barriers for funding of small business loans and projects for revitalization of neighborhoods in southeast Fresno, located north and northeast of the project area.
 The City also worked with neighboring communities to study and adopt the Downtown Neighborhoods Community Plan in 2016 and the Southwest Fresno Specific Plan in 2017.
 The City conducted extensive public outreach to engage community members in the planning to implement new housing and programs supporting home ownership; to open opportunities for grocery stores and other retail shops to open closer to these neighborhoods; to install improved city services; to support safety, create more connectivity in the street system for all transportation modes, make improvements to parks, and provide educational and job training opportunities.
 These plans also included direction to locate industrial activity away from neighborhoods to areas such as the Industrial Triangle area.

-The North Avenue Industrial Triangle - Specific Plan adopted in 1973 represents the City's long standing intention to place industrial and commercial uses in the area where the North Avenue interchange is proposed.
-In March 2019, the City began work on an updated plan for the area, now titled the "South Central Specific Plan" (previously the South Industrial Priority Area) which will consolidate all of the adopted policies for the area with an expansion of the area boundary to the south within the city's sphere of influence boundary.
-The city rereleased a Notice of Preparation to conduct environmental studies and prepare an environmental document on March 24, 2021.
-The city held public meetings and received public comments about the project from March 24, 2021 until May 14, 2021.
+The North Avenue Industrial Triangle - Specific Plan adopted in 1973 represents the City's long-standing intention to place industrial and commercial uses in the area where the North Avenue interchange is proposed.
+In March 2019, the City began work on an updated plan for the area, now titled the "South Central Specific Plan" (previously the South Industrial Priority Area), which will include updated policies for the area.
+The City rereleased a Notice of Preparation to conduct environmental studies and prepare an environmental document on March 24, 2021.
+The City held public meetings and received public comments about the project from March 24, 2021 to May 14, 2021.